MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/devices-for-education.md

 ### Boardrooms

-Boardrooms bring teams together for big discussions and decisions, and so technology needs to ensure that virtual attendees have an equal role to their in-person counterparts in the back and forth.
+Boardrooms bring teams together for significant discussions and decisions, and so technology needs to ensure that virtual attendees have an equal role to their in-person counterparts in the back and forth.

 ![Rendering of a boardroom equipped with Teams devices.](../media/devices10.png)